lightscalar/argos-pipeline/README.md

 ARGOS_ROOT/2018/08/03/st_johns_marsh/66/maps/map.tif
 ```

-Note that by convention all site names are lowercase and contain only letters
+Note that by convention all site names are lowercase and contain only letters,
-and underscores; punctuation and spaces are verboten.
+numbers, and underscores; punctuation and spaces are verboten.

 ## Annotation Targets